WICG/hsts-priming/README.md

-# Historical arvhice of "Specification 'hsts-priming'"
+# Historical archive of "Specification 'hsts-priming'"

 **Incubation on this specification has completed**